Antyodaya Express: History

-The first service was inaugurated on 27 February 2017, between Ernakulam Junction and Howrah.
+The first service was inaugurated on 27 February 2017, between Ernakulam Junction and Howrah with a paintless and a stainless steel LHB coach and powered by Golden Rock-based WDP-3A on first run.

 Facilities

 The trains include dedicated charging ports, bio-toilets, vinyl sheets on the exteriors for aesthetics, safety measures such as smoke alarm and CCTV, water vending machines, coat hangers, and Braille indicators.